-To find the full list of DV_SECANALYST object privileges, log into the database instance with sufficient privileges and then enter the following query:
+The DV_POLICY_OWNER role does not have any system privileges.
+To find the full list of object privileges that are associated with the DV_POLICY_OWNER role, you can log into the database instance enter the following guery:

+'''

-SELECT TABLE NAME, OWNER, PRIVILEGE FROM DBA TAB PRIVS WHERE GRANTEE = 'DV SECANALYST';
+SELECT TABLE_NAME, OWNER, PRIVILEGE FROM DBA_TAB_PRIVS WHERE GRANTEE =

+'DV POLICY OWNER';

+'''

-How Are GRANT and REVOKE Operations Affected by DV_SECANALYST?
+How Are GRANT and REVOKE Operations Affected by DV_POLICY_OWNER?